 The bottom line is both types of tours are great but the Photography Tours really are only for Photographers who JUST want to take photos of the canyon.

-Beginner or hobbyist photographer need not feel intimidated we got loads of great advice and tips from our guide and she really got us into some fantastic positions for some superb shots.
+Beginner or hobbyist photographers need not feel intimidated we got loads of great advice and tips from our guide and she really got us into some fantastic positions for some superb shots.
 If you are still learning but eager, feel free to do the Photography tour and you will end up with some magnificent shots of one of the most photogenic places on earth!

 Visiting Antelope Canyon – Experience?